analogdevicesinc/ai8x-training/README.md

 #### Nervana Distiller

 [Nervana Distiller](https://github.com/MaximIntegratedAI/distiller) is automatically installed as a git sub-module with the other packages.
 Distiller is used for its scheduling and model export functionality.

-#### Manifold

-[Manifold](https://github.com/uber/manifold) is a model-agnostic visual debugging tool for machine learning.
-The [Manifold guide](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/Guides/Manifold.md) shows how to integrate this optional package into the training software.

 ### Upstream Code